 1988 - The Iraqi regime under Saddam Hussein attacks civilians who have remained in "prohibited" areas.
 The attacks include the use of mustard gas and nerve agents and result in the death of an estimated 100,000 Iraqi Kurds.

 1992-1995 - Yugoslavia, led by President Slobodan Milosevic, attacks Bosnia after it declares its independence.
-Approximately 100,000 Muslims, or Bosniaks, are killed by the Serbs during this "ethnic cleansing."
+Approximately 100,000 people -- the majority of whom are Muslims, or Bosniaks, -- are killed in the conflict.
 There are mass executions of "battle-age" men and mass rape of women.

 1994 - In Rwanda, an estimated 800,000 civilians, mostly from the Tutsi ethnic group, are killed over a period of three months.

 1998 - The International Criminal Tribunal for Rwanda establishes the precedent that rape during warfare is a crime of genocide.
 In Rwanda, HIV-infected men had participated in the mass rape of Tutsi women.